Muzammal-Naseer/starter-academic/content/publication/cda/index.md

 ---
-title: "Cross-Domain Transferability of AdversarialPerturbations"
+title: "Cross-Domain Transferability of Adversarial Perturbations"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here